Showing Results From All

 -

-Spring Exercise: Strength and Flexibility
+Spring Exercise: Mobility for Tennis and Golf

 balance training, joint replacements and pediatric orthopedic cases.
 Lauren is employed by Professional Physical Therapy, and is currently treating at the Rothman Orthopaedics in Rutherford.
 If you are experiencing pain with the exercises in the above...